charliesong66/Charlie_Song_DataScience_Portfolio/README.md

 # [Deciding Factors in League of Legends](https://github.com/charliesong66/Deciding-Factors-in-League-of-Legends/blob/master/deciding-factors-in-league-of-legends.ipynb)

-### This notebooks tries to find out what are the key reasons a team wins/loses, and at the same time build a model predicting game results only using data from the first 10 mins.
+### In this project I tried to find out what are the key reasons a team wins/loses, and at the same time build a model predicting game results only using data from the first 10 mins.
 The data consists of SOLO QUEUE games at high ELO (DIAMOND I to MASTER)

 ### The algorithms used are:
 * Random Forest